 Your time and place to read is everywhere and any time.

 I read before going to bed.
 I often read while I eat as well (not I’m not that crazy, sometimes I just listen to music and dance between morsels).

-When I’m eating -if it’s not sometign too crunchy and noisy-, I either call home or, you guessed it, listen to a book.
+When I’m eating -if it’s not something too crunchy and noisy-, I either call home or, you guessed it, listen to a book.

-When I’m going through my stretching and exercising routing at home… I listen to audiobook.
+When I’m going through my stretching and exercising routine at home… I listen to audiobooks.

 Some time ago I had started to switch the speaker from remote when I’d wake up so that I’d use those 10 minutes where you just lie in bed doing nothing (but I stopped it: that’s my time to think and be grateful now).

 Of course, don’t go thinking I’m this monster of efficiency: plenty of times I slack off.
 Too many times.
 But I often remind myself I need to demand better of myself and the less I use those downtimes, the dumber I’ll be.
 And then I force myself to tune in.